 Just north of the Calahonda pier, a series of sites unfold within Gualchos-Castell de Ferro, including La Laja, Zacatín, Punta del Cerrón, Cueva Hormigonera, Cala Higuera, La Rijana, La Rijanilla, La Grieta-Los Tajos, and the Cueva del Melonar.

 Snorkeling, an accessible and immersive alternative, invites enthusiasts to observe the Costa Tropical’s marine wonders from the surface.
 Many tour operators offer guided snorkeling excursions to the region’s most captivating spots, where kaleidoscopic fish and stunning coral formations await discovery.
+With the Costa Tropical’s warm Mediterranean waters, diverse marine life, and expert instruction, both novices and experienced divers and snorkelers alike are bound to have unforgettable experiences exploring this underwater paradise.

-Respecting the Marine Environment:
+Respecting the marine environment

 Exploring the underwater world also comes with a responsibility to preserve it.
 Divers and snorkelers are encouraged to follow eco-friendly practices, such as not touching or disturbing marine life, and avoiding contact with delicate coral formations.

-Diving Schools
+Diving schools

 • Almuñécar Dive Centre.
 Location: Paseo de China Gorda, 5, Almuñécar.
 Tel: 680 39 69 93.
 Email: info@scubasur.com.
-Website.
+Website

 • Centro de Buceo La Herradura, Avenida Marina del Este s/n, La Herradura.
 Tel: 958827083 / 958827312 Email: info@buceolaherradura.com.
 Website.